What Compensation is Available after a Workplace Injury in Texas?

 In effect, third-party claims are situations where other companies share responsibility for causing the victim’s injuries or damages.
-If a defendant’s conduct was reckless, an attorney might also seek punitive damages.
+If a defendant’s reckless conduct, an attorney might also seek punitive damages.

 Two Vital Questions

 Is there Workers Comp?

-It is important with serious injuries that the victim learn immediately whether or not worker’s compensation insurance covers the worker.
+It is important with serious injuries that the victim immediately learns whether worker’s compensation insurance covers the worker.

 Are any Other Companies Responsible?